 The majority of large magazines use the subscription-based paywall model.
 It allows the user to access any content they want as long as they pay a recurring subscription fee (usually monthly).

-Subscription-based access is basically an online version of the well-known physical newspaper subscriptions of yesteryear.
+Subscription-based access is basically an online version of the old-fashioned publication subscriptions most of us grew up with.

 Paywall-protected content and search engines

-That is, you’ll need to make sure all the content on the page can be indexed.
+That is, you’ll need to make sure all the content on a paywalled page can be indexed.

 However, most publishers were against this policy.
-So, it wasn’t too surprising when Google abandoned this practice in 2017.
-A new policy code named Flexible Sampling was introduced.
+So, it wasn’t too surprising when Google abandoned the practice in 2017 and set up a new policy called Flexible Sampling.

-As the name suggests, Flexible Sampling gives publishers fine-grained control over how much content they want to make accessible to general users.
+As the name suggests, Flexible Sampling gives publishers fine-grained control over how much content they want to make accessible to non-subscribers.

 About Flexible Sampling